Xceptance/xlt-nocoding/README.md

 ## Features

 * Reads test definitions from files.
 Supported file types:
     * YAML
     * CSV
 * Supports the validation of:
     * Cookies
     * HTTP response headers
     * HTTP response content
 * Offers various validation methods in order to validate data.
 * Supports two modes to run the test-cases:
     * DOM: the responses are parsed into the DOM, which allows to select elements by XPath for validation purpose
     * LIGHT: there exists no DOM, which makes the test case fast to execute.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.
-* None of the XLT features are disabled.
 * ...

 ## [Getting Started](https://github.com/Xceptance/testsuite-nocoding/wiki)